|

 cave pools.
 They form when mineral-laden dripwater hits a pool surface,

-spreading out and depositing as a thin crust.
+spreading out and depositing its mineral content as a thin crust.
 The top image shows very

 thin films of calcite floating on a pool.
 As these thicken, they often

 sink to the bottom.
-The middle image shows a raft in a now-dry pool
+The middle image shows a large raft in a now-dry pool

 basin.
 In some cases, rafts may also "glue" themsleves to the side of